eingaeph/pip.imbue.hood/SCAFFOLD.md

   D. "SCROLL THE DISPLAY": SCROL
      Scroll the display with coding in kilo.c E struct style

-  E. "FILE TO E": FELT
+  E. "FILE TO T": FELT
-     read a text file, store in an E struct
+     read a text file, store in an t (text) structure